The Clear Edge

 These are strategic decisions that shape business direction.
 They can’t follow templates because each situation is unique.

-Most founders at $50K-$70K shouldn’t delegate Level 3 decisions yet.
-You’re still building the business model, defining positioning, and establishing standards.
-These decisions require the full context you haven’t transferred to anyone.
+Most founders at $50K–$70K shouldn’t delegate Level 3 decisions yet because you’re still building the business model, defining positioning, and holding context your team doesn’t have.

 Exception: One specific Level 3 domain can be delegated early if you hire someone with domain expertise you lack.